gabrieleteotino/bluish-capsule/content/project/datingapp/17-publishing/5-containerize.md

 sudo usermod -aG docker $USER
 ```

-Log out and log back in, then test running **hello-world** without sudo (on my machine this required a full restart)
+Log out and log back in, then test running **hello-world** without sudo (on my machine this step required a full restart)

 ```shell
 docker run hello-world